catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 The web app (GraphQL client) receives the response and passes the data to the right components for rendering.

-An illustration by [Apollo](https://www.apollographql.com/tutorials/lift-off-part2/journey-of-a-graphql-query) presenting the journey of a GraphQL query operation
+An illustration by [Apollo](https://www.apollographql.com/tutorials/lift-off-part2/journey-of-a-graphql-query) showing the journey of a GraphQL query operation.

 ![The journey of a GraphQL query operation](https://res.cloudinary.com/apollographql/image/upload/e_sharpen:50,c_scale,q_90,w_1440,fl_progressive/v1617351987/odyssey/lift-off-part2/lop2-1-06_enfbis.jpg)